a-bobkov/spryker-url/README.md

 I have left the above topics for future in case if someone really needs it.

-Looking from the point of view of development standards, this is not a complete solution, but a fully functional prototype.
-Nevertheless, it works better than the original `spryker/url` module, in my opinion 😄
+Looking from the point of view of development standards, this is not a complete solution, but rather a fully functional prototype.
+Nevertheless, it works way better than the original `spryker/url` module, in my opinion 😄

 So probably you may want to use it for your Spryker shop to avoid the demonstrated problem with URLs.
 In that case you can use two approaches: